Substitute School Nurse

 The Committee's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business; No person shall be excluded from or discriminated against in admission to a public school of any town or in obtaining the advantages, privileges, and courses of study of such public school on account of age, race, color, sex, gender identity, religion, national origin, sexual orientation, disability or homelessness.

-Required: Current Massachusetts licensure as a Registered Nurse (R.N.).
+Required: Minimum Current Massachusetts licensure as a Licensed Practical Nurse (LPN)